Fukuoka SoftBank Hawks: Team of the 2010s

 The Hawks finally reclaimed the Pacific League regular season title in after a seven-year wait.
 The title came after a see-saw season in which the team recovered several times after extended losing streaks.
 Starting pitcher Wada, back from injury through much of the previous two seasons, was, along with fellow ace Sugiuchi, at his best.
 Wada set career highs in wins and games started.
 The reliable "SBM" relieving trio of Settsu, Brian Falkenborg, and Mahara limited opponent offenses late in games.
 The bullpen also benefited from the emergence of Keisuke Kattoh and Masahiko Morifuku, with the latter blossoming in the second half of the season.

 The Hawks offense was largely composed of role players who seemed to take turns having big games and off days, and it was the team's speed that drove the team as the Hawks led the league in stolen bases in the regular season with 148, well ahead of their nearest challenger, who had 116.
 Yuichi Honda and Kawasaki combined to steal 89 bases.
 However, despite putting forward a strong group, the Hawks failed to make it to the Japan Series, losing to the Chiba Lotte Marines in six games in the Climax Series despite having a 3–1 series lead.
+Following the Climax Series defeat, the Hawks became the first team in NPB to form a second farm team for additional development and rehabilitation, which is often credited for their run of dominance throughout the 2010s, as many key contributors, such as current New York Mets pitcher Kodai Senga, 2018 Japan Series MVP Takuya Kai, and two-time World Baseball Classic utility man Taisei Makihara, were taken through the developmental draft and started their professional careers on the second farm team.